scottalford75/Remora-docs/docs/source/firmware/Setup-Config-File.rst

 | **Comment:** is just for the user to give a custom name to keep track of what it is set to and has no effect on the machine.
 | **Servo Pin:** What pin the Servo output is connected to
-| **SP[i]:** (0-7) This is where you link the module to Linux CNC and can be set to a number between 0-7 only use each number once for a total of 8 (this is shared with PWM)
+| **SP[i]:** (0-7) This is where you link the module to LinuxCNC and can be set to a number between 0-7 only use each number once for a total of 8 (this is shared with PWM)

 QEI
 ---
 | This is a pin dedicated hardware quadrature encoder module for high speed encoders useful for spindles or very high resolution encoders.
-There is only 1 of these.
-| Channel A pin: 1.20, Channel B pin 1.23, Index pin 1.24
+| Note: QEI varies between boards, refer to your boards hardware section for pin details.

 .. code-block::